Library of Congress Internships (LOCI) Program

 Program Benefits

 This is a fully funded program.
-Sponsorship covers the cost of the program, housing (if needed/when in-person is available), and roundtrip travel to and from the internship site city.
+Sponsorship covers the cost of the program, housing (if needed), and roundtrip travel to and from the internship site city.
 You will be responsible for living expenses and local transportation.
-However, a stipend of $3,650-$9,461 will be provided to help alleviate these expenses.
+However, a stipend of $4,500-$11,000 will be provided to help alleviate these expenses.
 The final stipend amount is based on the length of the session and your decision to accept or reject TWC-organized housing.

 Housing and Living

-Fully furnished housing near the internship site is provided by TWC for all participants who need it.
+Fully furnished housing near the internship site is provided by TWC for interns who are selected.
 Housing accommodations can, and typically do, require shared-living arrangements with other interns.
 Every effort is made to arrange housing near essential amenities like grocery stores, public transit and medical facilities.

 Academic Credit